xiaolong-li1/percentile_normalization.imagej/README.md

 The same function as the sliders above.Just another way the get the input argument lower_percentile and the upper_percentile.
 * ### Reset
 Undo the changes that happens after the last apply.
-* ### Refresh
+* ### Auto
-When the UI get stuck or behaves wired,click it may fix the problem.
+Just click this buttom, the appropriate manipulation may happens on your image.
 * ### Apply
 Only do the apply can we save it in the disk later.
 ## Here comes a presentation.